-The authors would like to gratefully acknowledge Dr Phil Foden for his help with the statistical analysis of the data for this study, and Sarah Goddard and Dr. Aashish Vyas for assisting with recruitment of participants.
+The authors would like to gratefully acknowledge Dr Phil Foden for his help with the statistical analysis of the data for this study, and Sarah Goddard and Dr Aashish Vyas for assisting with recruitment of participants.
 JH, JS and SJF are supported by the NIHR Manchester Biomedical Research Centre.
-The authors report no conflicts of interest.